perez987/OpenCore-and-UEFI-Secure-Boot/guide/The easy way.md

 - /usr/standalone/i386/apfs_aligned.efi
 - /usr/standalone/i386/apfs.efi

-They must be copied to the EFI folder on the USB stick with OpenCore and registered from there with the Enroll EFI Image option as we did with .efi files.
+They must be copied to the OpenCore EFI folder on the USB stick and registered with the Enroll EFI Image option as we did with the OpenCore .efi files.

 But I have tested with and without these macOS files enrolled in the firmware and OpenCore (and macOS) boot fine both ways.